 There is nothing more frustrating than noticing the bark is peeled away from newly planted trees.
-The damage is potentially life threatening and exposes the not yet established tree to disease and pests.
+The damage is potentially life-threatening and exposes the not yet established tree to disease and pests.
 Deer are majestic and graceful but their feeding and rubbing hurt your plants.
 So if you are asking yourself, how can I protect baby trees from deer?
-The answers can be found just a few sentences below.
+The answers can be found in just a few sentences below.

 Reasons to Protect New Trees from Deer

 Watching wildlife is a peaceful and sentient activity.
 Deer are especially marvelous to view in the woods and fields but once they are in your garden, the gloves come off.
-Deer tree protection is necessary for many varieties of tree, as well as the newly planted babies up to a few years old.
+Deer tree protection is necessary for many varieties of trees, as well as the newly planted babies up to a few years old.

-Protecting newly planted trees from deer in prone areas is necessary to their continued health and growth.
+Protecting newly planted trees from deer in prone areas is necessary for their continued health and growth.
 So how can I protect baby trees from deer?
 This question has likely been asked since humans began to plant and agriculture became a way of life.
-The first step is to ascertain for certain whom the culprit is of the damaged trees.
+The first step is to ascertain for certain who the culprit is of the damaged trees.
 If you actually see the deer with your own eyes, you will know — but they are shy creatures and may not be evident when people are out and about.

 Rabbits and other rodents also do a fair bit of damage to young trees.
 Deer browsing leaves ragged edges on the bark and lower branches.
 They have oval droppings and the damage will be higher up on the plant than rodent damage.

 There are two easy ways to protect new trees from deer.
 Repellents and barriers are both useful in many instances but the combination of the two is best, as deer are wily and can get over all but the tallest fences.